From semi-total to equitable total colorings: Symmetric cubic graphs

-\begin{example} The distance transitive 3-cube graph with intersection array $\{3,2,1;1,2,3\}$ is a hamiltonian graph $Q_3=H(11)$ with LCF notation $[-3,3]^4$ seen in Figure~\ref{cubo} as the union of an external Hamilton 8-cycle $H$ and an internal 1-factor $F$ of 4 edges. $Q_3$ is represented on the left half of the figure with a lacunar STC $\mu$ that uses color set $\chi(\Delta)=\chi(3)=\{0=$ hazel, $1=$ red, $2=$ blue, $3=$ green$\}$.
-This way, $H$ is seen clockwise from the upper-left vertex via the color cycle $\mu(H)=(1_20_12_00_12_01_21_02_10_21_0)$, where edge colors appear as subindices of their preceding vertex colors, and $F$ has only green (color 3) edges.
-There are two $\beta$-edges for $\mu$, distinguished via Greek letter $\beta$.
+\begin{example} The distance transitive 3-cube graph with intersection array $\{3,2,1;1,2,3\}$ is a hamiltonian graph $Q_3=H(11)=H(1011_2)$ with LCF notation $[-3,3]^4$, seen in Figure~\ref{cubo} as the union of an external Hamilton 8-cycle $\eta$ and an internal 1-factor $F$ formed by 4 edges. $Q_3$ is represented on the left side of the figure with a lacunar STC $\mu$ that uses color set $\chi(\Delta)=\chi(3)=\{0=$ hazel, $1=$ red, $2=$ blue, $3=$ green$\}$.
+This way, $\eta$ is seen clockwise from the upper-left vertex via the color cycle $\mu(\eta)=(1_20_12_00_12_01_21_02_10_21_0)$, where edge colors appear as subindices of their preceding vertex colors, while $F$ has only green (color 3) edges.
+There are two $\beta$-edges for $\mu$, distinguished via the Greek letter $\beta$.